leikareipa/rallysported-frontend/README.md

 The `$ft` file (also called the project's `manifesto`) is a plain ASCII file giving additional directives to RallySportED on how to modify certain hard-coded parameters in Rally-Sport for the purposes of the project's track - such as to adjust the colors of the palette that Rally-Sport uses to render the track.

+#### The project's container file
-**The project's container file.** The container file gets its name from the fact that it consists of a number of discrete asset files.
+The container file gets its name from the fact that it consists of a number of discrete asset files.
 The following individual asset files are contained in a project's .dta file:

 | Asset     | Description                                            |
 | --------- | ------------------------------------------------------ |